 Planning – The second Step to getting Permit Approved

-The relationship of the existing lot – keep in mind if you’re planning to build the board does not wish to negatively effect the street, neighboring properties within this proximity.
+The relationship of the existing lot – keep in mind if you’re planning to build the board do not wish to negatively affect the street, neighboring properties within this proximity.
 Easy access for fire and emergency equipment and visibility for oncoming motorists are basic musts if this project has a chance of approval.

-Again, this is a part of the permit approval that is important for an experience general contractor to do.
-An experience contractor has all previous county relationships and knows all the correct rules and regulations along with great assets to leverage if there’s any hang-ups.
+Again, this is a part of the permit approval that is important for an experienced general contractor to do.
+An experienced contractor has all previous county relationships and knows all the correct rules and regulations along with great assets to leverage if there are any hang-ups.